 The worst possible outcome of a bed bug infestation is that you have an allergic reaction to bed bug bites and they trigger a life-threatening condition called anaphylaxis.
 Fortunately, the chances of this happening are in the vicinity of your chances of winning the lottery.
 Just keep in mind that it is a possibility and seek immediate medical assistance if you notice symptoms.

-This is another low-probability illness that could develop during a bed bug infestation.
+This is another low-probability illness that could develop during a bed bug infestation in your Charlotte home.
 Bed bugs draw blood when they bite.
 Ongoing bloodletting can lead to a condition called anemia.
 While this is a potentially life-threatening sickness, it can be treated.
 If you notice that you're feeling tired or weak, go to your health care professional.
 Serious symptoms of anemia include shortness of breath, irregular heartbeat, cold feet or hands, jaundice, headache, and chest pain.
 Keep in mind that this is a sickness that can easily be avoided by having your bed bug infestation treated quickly.

 Your chances of getting Chagas disease from bed bugs may be zero.
 But you should be aware of research at the University of Pennsylvania School of Medicine.
 It was found that bed bugs have the ability to carry and transmit Chagas disease.
 There are, however, no real-world cases of Chagas disease being spread by bed bugs.
 There are two noteworthy reasons why this may be the case.